ansible-collections/netapp.ontap/README.md

   - na_ontap_volume - new option `snapshot_locking` added in REST, requires ONTAP 9.12 or later.
   - na_ontap_volume - new option `activity_tracking` added in REST, requires ONTAP 9.10 or later.
   - na_ontap_snapshot_policy - new option `retention_period` added in REST, requires ONTAP 9.12 or later.
+  - na_ontap_security_key_manager - added warning message in REST when passphrase is not changed.

 ### Bug Fixes
   - na_ontap_export_policy_rule - fix issue with idempotency in REST.